st707311g/TrenchRoot-SEG/README.md

 # TrenchRoot-SEG: A deep learning-based phenotypic analysis tool for trench profile images

 TrenchRoot-SEG is the Python program for root segmentation from trench profile images.
-TrenchRoot-SEG uses a deep learning-based prediction model for automatic root segmentation
+TrenchRoot-SEG uses a deep learning-based prediction model for automatic root segmentation.

 ## Copyright